hexbinedit/Pycyhy/README.md

 # Pycyhy
-Tool written in Python to organize CSV files as reported in a Cyber Hygiene report.
+Tool written in Python to organize data and extrapolate information from CSV files as reported in a Cyber Hygiene report.